 Data Color Picker

-Data color picker is another easy-to-use tool for creating diverging and sequential palettes quickly.
+Data color picker is another easy-to-use tool for creating diverging and sequential data visualization color palette quickly.
 You can use the default Palette tab to create multi-hue sequential palettes.

 Chroma.js Color Palette Helper